yaseenkady/tree.pro/raw/12_circulatory/1_heart/bacterial_endocarditis.md

 Tricuspid valve is associated with recreating drug, Staphylococcus aureus, Pseudomonas, and Candida.

+Staphylococcus aureus is associated with acute onset and large vegetation.

+Streptococcus viridans is associated with dental procedure, subacute onset, and small vegetation.

-S bovis in colon cancer.
+Streptococcus bovis is associated with colon cancer.

-S epidermis on prosthetic valve.
+Streptococcus epidermis is associated with prosthetic valve.

 Native valve endocarditis may be due to: Haemophilus, Aggregatibacter, Cardiobacterium, Eikenella, Kingella.

-Staphylococcus aureus
-Acute
-Large vegetation

-Dental procedure
-Streptococcus viridans
-Subacute
-Small vegetation

-Coxiella burnetii

-Bartonella

 # <